 The Reason Why

 Inspiration for Single Mom Strong has been drawn from its founder, Tara Taylor’s personal experience.
-Based on the premise that a single mother can be a professional “success” and a great parent, and the belief that neither the single mother nor her children are limited in any way by this circumstance, Single Mom Strong is:
+Based on the premise that a single mother can be a professional “success” and a great parent, and the belief that neither the single mother nor her children are limited in any way by this circumstance, Single Mom Strong is changing the narrative around single parenting.

 I left my ex-husband when my daughter, Desiree’, was six-months old.
 He did not contribute at all, so I vowed to myself that I would raise Desiree' alone, and she would have every opportunity a child deserved.
 I put my head down and went to work.
 Hard.